James Turner Barclay: Research in Jerusalem

 During the time in which he had access to the Haram, Barclay continues, he discovered part of a closed gate system in the Buraq mosque in the direct vicinity of this ancient lintel; but the guards of the holy place had been so restless about his presence there that it seemed advisable to him to make a hasty sketch and never come back.
 Indeed, in ancient times, one could ascend through a gallery with stairs from the Barclay Gate to the height of the Herodian temple platform.
 In the early 14th century, this gallery was walled up in the west and converted into the small Buraq mosque.

-In the winter of 1854, Barclay examined Zedekiah's Cave which he called the Great Cavern Quarry in the north of the old city of Jerusalem and was the first in modern history to describe in great detail its interior recess.
+In the winter of 1854, Barclay examined Zedekiah's Cave which he called the Great Cavern Quarry in the north-west of the old city of Jerusalem and was the first in modern history to describe in great detail its interior recess.
 Barclay also explored a subterranean passageway leading from the Virgin's Fount (now called Gihon Spring), which channel led to a point within a short distance from the Mugrabin Gate, where it turned abruptly to the west, and where he could proceed no further because of it being blocked by stones and fallen debris.
 According to his hypothesis, the channel was made "to discharge surplus water into the Ophel channel, in order that it might be reservoired in the Pool of Siloam."

 Barclay's research, while pioneering in many respects, often lacked qualified, scientific data.
 As a result, some of his identifications of historic sites have been refuted by late biblical scholars, such as his identification of the Tower of David (Phasael's Tower) with the Hippicus Tower.
 Barclay, however, supplemented his work by providing many illustrations of Jerusalem in his day, as well as of plans and maps, which greatly enhanced the contemporary knowledge of Jerusalem.
 He also provided measurements of several buildings and sites, including the Dome of the Rock, and a description of the Al-Aqsa mosque.

 Barclay was avant-garde in tracing the remains of a Roman-era built aqueduct, which led from Artas (in southwestern Judea) to the Temple Mount, in Jerusalem.

 In the years spent in Jerusalem, Barclay notes that there were fourteen synagogues, with a Jewish population of about 10,249, a Christian population of about 4,515, and the rest (presumably Muslim) numbering some 15,000, many of whom resident Turks, for a total population of 30,000.